Turkey’s Politic System from 1920 to 2018

 Republican People’s Party (Cumhuriyet Halk Partisi)

 This party is the oldest political party in Turkey founded in 1923 which makes it as old as the Turkish Republic.
 The current leader is Kemal Kılıçdaroğlu.

-Kemal Kılıçdaroğlu was elected as the chairman of CHP again on 25th of July in 2020. *
+Kemal Kılıçdaroğlu was elected as the chairman of CHP again on the 25th of July 2020. *

 Nationalist Movement Party (Milliyetçi Hareket Partisi)

 MHP is on the right of the political spectrum.
 Party was founded in 1969.
 The current leader is Devlet Bahçeli.